Birthday: April 14, 1932 (Aries)

 From 2016 to 2018, she released albums like ‘Full Circle,’ ‘White Christmas Blue,’ and Wouldn't It Be Great.’

-For her relentless contribution to music, she has been bestowed with numerous awards, including ‘Grammy Awards,’ ‘American Music Awards,’ ‘Broadcast Music Incorporated Awards,’ ‘Academy of Country Music Awards,’ ‘Country Music Association Awards,’ and ‘Music City News Awards.’
+For her relentless contribution to music, she was bestowed with numerous awards, including ‘Grammy Awards,’ ‘American Music Awards,’ ‘Broadcast Music Incorporated Awards,’ ‘Academy of Country Music Awards,’ ‘Country Music Association Awards,’ and ‘Music City News Awards.’

-She has been inducted into several Halls of Fame, including ‘Country Music Hall of Fame,’ ‘Gospel Music Hall of Fame,’ and ‘Songwriters Hall of Fame.’
+She was inducted into several Halls of Fame, including ‘Country Music Hall of Fame,’ ‘Gospel Music Hall of Fame,’ and ‘Songwriters Hall of Fame.’
 Furthermore, she has a star on the ‘Hollywood Walk of Fame.’

 In 2003, she became the proud recipient of the ‘Kennedy Center Honors.’
 In 2010, she was bestowed with the ‘Grammy Lifetime Achievement Award.’
 In 2013, she was presented with the prestigious ‘Presidential Medal of Freedom’ by President Barack Obama.